 At Modbury School P-7 our students are leaders of innovation and change in the future.
 As such, children ask questions, investigate scenarios and solve problems using techniques that engage critical and creative thinking in a collaborative environment.

 We create STEM learning opportunities both inside and outside of the classroom, with specialised teaching support and lunchtime activities.
 Students experience real world problem solving through design thinking and inquiry processes with a range of hands on experiences including robotics and 3D printing and modelling.

-Our new facility, challenges our students to prepares them for the future in a wide range of industries.
+Our facility, challenges our students to prepares them for the future in a wide range of industries.